tomyl/pg-dump-upsert/README.md

 ```

 # TODO
+- [ ] Implement support for all Postgres data types.
 - [ ] Allow which columns to update when specifying `-conflict-column`?
 - [ ] Allow specify `SELECT` query or `WHERE` clause?
 - [ ] Properly quote identifiers.